mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Heavy Gravitic Cannon: The heavy gravitic canon has the same advantages as the gravitic cannon but is built to a larger scale and able to deliver greater damaging potential at a longer range.

-Gravitic weapons have never gained traction in the Imperial armed forces but the Geonee have taken a particular shine to them and favour their use.
+Gravitic weapons have never gained traction in the Imperial armed forces but the Geonee have taken a particular shine to them and favor their use.

 CSC: Geonee